 Living History Interpreters

-Living History Schedule for October, 2016 (This schedule is subject to change, especially during extreme weather conditions)
+Living history characters will be in the park according to the May, 2017 schedule.
+(This schedule is subject to change, especially during extreme weather conditions)

 You may also find living history programs on spring weekends before Memorial Day, or on weekends after Labor Day depending on staff availability.
 The individual characters that are portrayed each can vary depending on available staff, but below are some profiles of the kinds of people you can expect to meet.